MendelianGenomicsLIIGH/Genome-wide-maps-intrachromosomal-repeats-in-three-human-genome-assemblies/README.md

 1. **Code**: Scripts and pipelines for repeat detection and analysis.
 2. **Data**: The resulting datasets in BED file format are compatible with the UCSC Genome Browser.
-     -Encode_annotation: This folder contains datasets of direct and inverted repeats that overlap with annotated regulatory elements from the UCSC Genome Browser.
+- Encode_annotation: This folder contains datasets of direct and inverted repeats that overlap with annotated regulatory elements from the UCSC Genome Browser.
-     -Repeat_annotation: This folder includes datasets of direct and inverted repeats that overlap with annotated repeat elements from the UCSC Genome Browser.
+- Repeat_annotation: This folder includes datasets of direct and inverted repeats that overlap with annotated repeat elements from the UCSC Genome Browser.
-     -LastZ_repeats_dataset: This folder contains datasets describing the features of direct and inverted repeats identified through alignments performed using LastZ after applying a consolidation step
+- LastZ_repeats_dataset: This folder contains datasets describing the features of direct and inverted repeats identified through alignments performed using LastZ after applying a consolidation step

 ---